iddi/oocsi-python/README.md

 # connect OOCSI running on a webserver with a custom port (4545)
 oocsi = OOCSI('Alice', 'oocsi.example.com', 4545)
 ```
+In case the connection fails, the error will be printed on the Python console.
+The most common reason that a client fails connecting is because the client's chosen handle is already active on the server.
+Choosing a slightly different handle will then solve the problem.

 ### Sending messages (asynchronous)